-"Neither imitation nor copy"
+Unpublished Writings

+We know that, in the final years of his life, Ernesto Guevara had gone a long way in distancing himself from the Soviet model, in his rejection of the "imitation and copy" of "actually existing socialism."
+But a good part of his last writings, and particularly his critical comments on the 1963 edition of the Soviet Handbook of Political Economy, remained unpublished.

+It is only in 2006 that these critical notes were published in Cuba.
+[15] They were written during his 1965-1966 stays in Tanzania and Prague, after the failure of his mission in Congo and before leaving for Bolivia.
+For four decades this document remained "invisible," although after the end of the USSR some Cuban researchers were allowed to consult it, and take a few notes.
+It is only now, some 40 years after their writing, that it was decided to publish them in Cuba, together with other unknown documents from the same period.

+Why were Geuvara's notes not published earlier?
+One can, perhaps, understand that, before the end of the Soviet Union, there could have been some (bad) diplomatic reasons to keep them hidden.
+But after 1991, what "danger" could these notes represent?
+Who decided that they should be kept in a drawer?
+Who finally gave the "green light" for the publication?

+In any case, at last this material is available to interested readers, and it is really quite significant.
+It documents his intellectual independence, his distancing from the Soviet model of "actually existing socialism," and his search for a radical alternative.
+As in the earlier debate, Guevara defends planning as the key element in the process of building socialism, because it "liberates the human being from his condition of economic thing."
+But who should make the plans?

-We know that, in the final years of his life, Ernesto Guevara had gone a long way in distancing himself from the Soviet model, in his rejection of the 'imitation and copy' of 'actually existing socialism'.
-But a good part of his final writings have remained unpublished for inexplicable reasons.
-Among these documents is a radical critique of the Manual of Political Economy of the Academy of Sciences in the USSR, written in 1966.
-In an article published in 1996, Carlos Tablada, the author of an important book on Che's economic thought, cites some paragraphs from this document, to which he had access but was not authorized to publish in full.
-One such paragraph is extremely interesting, for it shows that in his final political thoughts Guevara came close to the idea of socialist democracy, a democratic planning process in which the people themselves, the workers, "the masses", to use his terminology, will make the major economic decisions: "In contradiction with a conception of the plan as an economic factors determine the collective fate.
+During the 1963-1964 debate he did not answer this question.
+It is here, in these critical notes written from 1965 to-1966, that one finds new insights.
+One such paragraph is extremely important, for it shows that in his final political thoughts Guevara came close to the idea of socialist democracy, a democratic planning process in which the people themselves, the workers, "the masses," to use his terminology, will make the major economic decisions:

+"In contradiction with a conception of the plan as an economic decision by the masses, conscious of the peoples' interests, we are offered a placebo, in which only the economic factors determine the collective fate.
 This is a mechanistic, non-Marxist technique.
 The masses must be able to direct their fate, to decide which share of production will be assigned respectively to accumulation and consumption.
 Economic technique must operate within the limits of this information and the consciousness of the masses must ensure its implementation."
-[17]
+[16]

-In October 1967, the assassins' bullets of the CIA and its Bolivian allies interrupted this work of "heroic creation" of a new revolutionary socialism and a new democratic communism.
+One can consider these notes as an important stage in Guevara's path toward a radical alternative to the Soviet (Stalinist) model.
+In October 1967, the assassins' bullets of the CIA and its Bolivian accomplices interrupted this work of the "heroic creation" of a new revolutionary socialism and a new democratic communism.